timostamm/protobuf-ts/MANUAL.md

 In proto3, scalar fields always have a value, even if you did not set one.
-If you read an `int32` field, you cannot determine whether the creator of the message intended to write `0`, or if he intentionally left the field out.
+If you read an `int32` field, you cannot determine whether the creator of the message intended to write `0`, or if they intentionally left the field out.
 Both look the same.

 The proto3-optionals feature adds a convenient support for optional fields by bringing back the `optional` label: